 Scroll I of Ōeyama kidan, a set of three scrolls, as is presented on the website of Bukkyo University Library Digital Collection.

-- 1) Materiality refers to both, the material qualities of the artefact and the handscrolls’
+1) Materiality refers to both the material qualities of the artefact and the handscrolls’

-- 3) Locality includes both the original location of production and the current residence of an artefact.
-It is also concerned with a) networks between the locations of related objects, b) the socio-political significance of the artefacts at their locations and within these networks, and c) the mobility of the artefacts, and the subsequent changes of such significance across time.
+3) Locality includes both the original location of production and the current residence of an artefact.
+It is also concerned with a) networks between the locations of related objects, b) the socio-political significance of the artefacts at their locations and within these networks, and c) the mobility of the artefact, and the subsequent changes of such significance across time.
 The thesis will examine various possibilities of mapping such networks with digital tools.

 An example of the digital representation of Japanese handscrolls on websites.
 A few thumbnails of one scroll from the Guimet set are shown in this search interface.
 The whole scroll is, again, cut up into segments to accommodate the formats of website interface that scrolls vertically and of rectangular computer screens.
 Despite of the scroll’s orientation that is always read from right to left, the cut-up segments are arranged from left to right, according to the European typographical convention, which further disturbs the reader’s perception of the scroll’s original configuration.